joeldmyers/cormen-algorithm-review/chapter_4/CHAPTER_4_NOTES.md

 ## Strassen method

-Probably going to skip implementing this as it's a bit specific. [fill in notes later]
+Probably going to skip implementing this as it's a bit specific.
+But it's for a more efficient matrix multiplication.